 In the winter of 1986-87, Friendship House first opened its doors as a thrift store to serve the growing community of individuals experiencing homelessness.
 New Castle Presbytery operated the thrift store with the help of Meeting Ground, a Maryland-based homeless ministry.
-FH started to gain recognition among the community and the needs of those it served began growing.
-In response, Friendship House changed to remain open for twenty-four hours a day.
-The evenings were cold; many came to Friendship House at night, seeking shelter from the elements.
-During the day, it became a place for assistance and advocacy.
-While some persons continued to come to shop at the store, an increasing number of individuals and families came seeking help to escape their homeless condition.
+FH started to gain recognition among the community and the needs of those it served began to grow.
+In response, FH became a resource available to the community 24 hours a day.
+Many came to FH at night, seeking shelter from the cold.
+During the day, it became a place for assistance and advocacy, as an increasing number of individuals and families sought help to escape their homeless condition.

-On April 1, 1987, the city fire marshal ordered Friendship House to close until it was a fully licensed as a shelter.
+On April 1, 1987, the city fire marshal ordered FH to close until it was fully licensed as a shelter.
 At about the same time, church volunteers from Immanuel Church Highlands, Westminster Presbyterian Church, and First & Central Presbyterian Church convinced their church communities to co-sponsor this homeless ministry.
 In partnership with Meeting Ground, these churches, and several committed individuals, formally incorporated as Friendship House, Inc. (a Delaware nonprofit corporation with 501(c) (3) status).
-Although the thrift store never reopened, Friendship House began building a network of programs and services the following fall.
-In September 1987, Friendship House began serving the Sunday Morning Breakfast, which is still around today.
-In October 1987, it opened a daytime, drop-in center at Fourth and Market Streets.
+Although the thrift store never reopened, FH began building a network of programs and services, such as The Sunday Breakfast.

 Click here to view our Virtual Cemetery.